Affiliate links on Android Authority may earn us a commission. Learn more.

 You can download the app for free from the Google Play Store via the button below — give it a try with a pal if you’re keen.
 The best way to decide if it’s right for you is to try it for yourself.

-The founder and CEO of Telegram Pavel Durov is Russian, but the company has no ties to the Russian government.
+The founder and CEO of Telegram Pavel Durov was born in Russia, but the company has no ties to the Russian government.
 In fact, the founder fled Russia in 2015 after being pressured by the Kremlin for his ownership of the social media network VKontakte.
 The app has also been banned in Russia in the past for not sharing user data with the government.
-The company is currently based in Dubai.
+The company is currently based in Dubai, and Durov is now a naturalized French citizen.

 Telegram does remove copyright-infringing content from public channels, sticker sets, and bots.
 The company cannot access or remove content from private one-to-one or group chats.

 No. Your data is stored on servers spread across several countries, with encryption keys spread across multiple jurisdictions.
 This means no one government can force Telegram to give up your data.
 According to the company’s FAQ page, it has never given governments any private data.
 In fact, it was briefly banned in Russia for refusing to do so.

 Yes.
 However, if you are not connected to Wi-Fi you may be subject to data charges if you go over your data limit.